Last night Baba came from Iran and Babak (my brother) picked him up from

 four, has 3 kids in the US and one in Canada, while her parents are at home.
 She

 sometimes forgets in which country she had slept the night before.
-Father for

 whom America is no place to live, comes for short visits to see the kids and